aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

 ### Run queries against the QnA Bot

+- Open the QnA Bot interface:
+  - Go to the CloudFromat stack for the Deploy QnA Chat Bot workflow
+  - Click on the ClientURL in the Outputs tab
-- Open the QnA Bot interface
+  - Use Admin and relevant password to open the QnA Bot interface
 - Ask question about a device: "Please tell me about the device aircon_1"
 - Ask question about an error: "Please tell me about the error W1"
-- Ask question about anomaly details: "Please tell me about the device $device_id, unique id $unique_id"
+- Ask question about anomaly details: "Please tell me about the anomaly for the device $device_id, unique id $unique_id"
   - _Replace $device_id and $unique_id with actual values retrieved from the device error table in DynamoDB or email_

 ## Next Steps